27. June 2020

 Udo is a pioneer and world leader in cardiovascular imaging.
 He leads a vibrant multidisciplinary research program at MGH focused on translational and clinical research to utilize cardiovascular imaging to improve prevention, diagnosis, and treatment of cardiovascular disease.
 Dr. Hoffmann has led hallmark randomized clinical trials in CV imaging, including ROMICAT I and II, PROMISE, and REPRIEVE.
 He published more than 500 peer reviewed manuscripts is among the top 1% cited researchers in his field.
 He received the SCCT Gold Medal in 2018.

 The Dewey AG Team was involved in the Discharge trial, coordinated by Prof. Dr. Marc Dewey.
 The Discharge trial is a collaborative multinational research project project which examines for which patients with suspected coronary artery disease based on stable chest pain, cardiac computed tomography (CT) or cardiac catheterisation is best suited.
-To make things short: we found out that cardiac CT is superior to cardiac catheter.
 (Video in German language.)

 May 21, 2019